A problem that just about every freelancer or even small business deals with is an even bigger bugaboo when you’re a digital nomad: cash flow.

 The best option for getting paid is to accept cryptocurrency like Bitcoin.
 If you are like most digital nomads doing client work, then you are likely getting payments from all over the globe.

 Juggling the different currencies is a mess and expensive.
 Transferring money always involves fees, but there are also additional fees for exchanging currencies.
 If only there were a worldwide currency that didn’t have to be exchanged.
-Enter Bitcoin.
+Enter the Bitcoin revolution.

 The flipside of that is that if you leave your BTC in a digital wallet and the value drops, you will also end up losing money and could end up making less for the work than you had originally intended.
 Your choices are to cash out to fiat currency right away, or take your chances with the exchange market.
+Or you could look to put your currency into further trading, using a platform like bitcoin x.
 It depends on your risk tolerance.

 With some research into trends, you may find that letting it sit in your wallet is not as risky as it might seem.